Transcreation: The “Icon-Maker” of Global Marketing Campaigns

 • Lack of quality assurance/oversight of finished translation

-How to avoid making the same mistakes: Quality assurance provided by a language service with actual knowledge of the target language could have saved Coca Cola from an enormous headache.
-Cutting corners rarely pays off when it comes to cross cultural advertising!
+How to avoid making the same mistakes: Quality assurance provided by a language professional with actual knowledge of the target languages could have saved Coca-Cola from enormous headaches.
+Cutting corners rarely pays off when it comes to cross-cultural advertising!

 When expanding to a foreign or even domestic market where your audience speaks a different language, it’s no time to cut corners.
-Failure to take context and cultural differences into consideration when creating your messages for that new audience can cause embarrassment and long-lasting damage – to both your company’s success in that region and its overall reputation.
-This is especially true during the age of social media, where a marketing misstep can spread like wildfire before your organization has the time to pivot.
+Failure to take context and cultural differences into consideration when creating your messages for that new audience can cause embarrassment and long-lasting damage.
+This is especially true in our digital landscape and age of social media influencers, where a marketing misstep can spread like wildfire before your organization has the time to pivot.

 The solution is simple: hire a language services provider who has an intricate knowledge of localization and transcreation.
 Using experts who can accurately translate or interpret your messages to customers and employees in a new market will tremendously impact your success.